1961

 See Voter Registration & Direct-Action in McComb MS for preceding events.

 After being released from jail in December of 1961, Bob Moses and the other SNCC organizers analyze the successes and failures of the McComb voter registration campaign.
-It is clear that racist opposition to Black voting rights in Mississippi is so ferocious, so violent, so widespread, that only by uniting all of the state's civil rights organizations into a coordinated effort is there any chance of success.
+It is clear that racist opposition to Black voting rights in Mississippi is so ferocious, so violent, so widespread, that only by uniting all of the state's civil rights organizations into a coordinated effort is there any hope of success.

-Moses and Tom Gaither of CORE circulate a memo proposing formation of a Freedom Movement coalition.
-The national leaders of the different organizations initially oppose the idea out of fear that they will lose visibility within it, with consequent loss of northern funds.
-But the local activists and leaders on the ground in Mississippi, those who are closest to the suffering of the people and the necessities of the struggle in that state, insist that success — indeed, survival — require organizational cooperation rather than rivalry.
+The national leaders of the three organizations initially oppose the idea out of fear that each will lose visibility within it — with consequent loss of northern funds.
+But the local activists and leaders on the ground in Mississippi, those who are closest to the suffering of the people and the necessities of the struggle in that state, insist that success — indeed, survival — require organizational cooperation rather than competition.

 See Mississippi Voter Registration — Greenwood for continuation.